 ANTITRUST & COMPETITION LAW

-- Interactive Services Anti-Trust course will help you fulfil your legal and ethical responsibility to guard against breaches of antittrust and competition laws.
+Interactive Services' Antitrust course will help you fulfill your legal and ethical responsibility to guard against breaches of antitrust and competition laws.

 WHAT IS ANTITRUST?

 Video: Antitrust and competition laws and regulations ensure healthy competition in the open market.

 Key Learning: Under no circumstances should you share official company or market-sensitive information with competitors.